 Concordia University Faculty Association

-Concordia University College of Alberta Faculty Association
+Concordia University of Edmonton Faculty Association

 Dalhousie Faculty Association